Premaxilla: Evolutionary variation

 Forming the oral edge of the upper jaw in most jawed vertebrates, the premaxillary bones comprise only the central part in more primitive forms.
 They are fused in blowfishes and absent in cartilaginous fishes such as sturgeons.

 Reptiles and most non-mammalian therapsids have a large, paired, intramembranous bone behind the premaxilla called the septomaxilla.
 Because this bone is vestigial in Acristatherium (a Cretaceous eutherian) this species is believed to be the oldest known therian mammal.
-Intriguingly the septomaxilla is still present in monotremes.
+Intriguingly the septomaxilla is present in monotremes.

-However, embryonic and fossil studies in 2021 suggest that the incisive bone, which has been called "premaxilla" in therian mammals, has been largely replaced by septomaxilla; and that only a palatal part of the incisive bone remains a vestige of premaxilla.
-If this hypothesis is accurate, the bones that have been called "premaxilla" in therian mammals are not entirely homologous to the original premaxilla of other vertebrates.
-This homology is, however, contended.
+Embryonic and fossil studies in 2021 initially suggested that the incisive bone, which has been called "premaxilla" in therian mammals, has been largely replaced by septomaxilla; and that only a palatal part of the incisive bone remains a vestige of premaxilla.
+Under this hypothesis, the bones that have been called "premaxilla" in therian mammals are not entirely homologous to the original premaxilla of other vertebrates.
+This hypothesis is, however, contested, and further embryological studies support the homology of the premaxilla of therians and other vertebrates.

 The differences in the size and composition in the premaxilla of various families of bats is used for classification.

 The premaxillae of squamates are fused; this feature can be used to distinguish fossil squamates from relatives.

 History

 In 1573, Volcher Coiter was the first to illustrate the incisive suture in humans.
 Pierre Marie Auguste Broussonet and Félix Vicq-d'Azyr were the first to describe the incisive bone as a separate bone within the skull in 1779 and 1780, respectively.

-In the 1790s, Johann Wolfgang von Goethe began studying zoology, and formed the impression that all animals are similar, being bodies composed of vertebrae and their permutations.
-The human skull is one example of a metamorphosed vertebra, and within it, the intermaxillary bone rests as evidence linking the species to other animals.
+In the 1780s, Johann Wolfgang von Goethe began studying zoology, and formed the impression that all animals are similar, being bodies composed of vertebrae and their permutations.
+Under this hypothesis, the human skull is one example of a metamorphosed vertebra, and within it, the intermaxillary bone rests as evidence linking the species to other animals.
+With the exception of the basioccipital, exoccipitals, and supraoccipital, the vertebral origin of the skull is not currently supported by paleontological or developmental evidence.
+Goethe erroneously believed that he (together with Justus Christian Loder) had discovered the premaxilla.